-One way Bayes' Theorem is often used in normal thinking is:
+One way Bayes' theorem is often used in normal thinking is:

-$$P(theory|data) \propto P(data|theory) \cdot P(theory)$$
+$P(theory|data) \propto P(data|theory) \cdot P(theory)$

 - Here, P(data) has been omitted (doesn't depend on parameters.
-It contributes as a constant normalization and will be discussed later). - The trouble being that it is hard to define P(theory) = a "degree of belief" in a theory.
+It contributes as a constant normalization). - The trouble being that it is hard to define P(theory) = a "degree of belief" in a theory